 Any student entering Grade 6 can enroll in Late French Immersion in the Greater Victoria School District.
 Late French Immersion is offered at all five dual-track middle schools.
 No prior knowledge of French is expected or required.
 Transportation is the responsibility of parents.

-Registration for Late French Immersion occurs in person at your Late French Immersion catchment area school from January 27 -31, 2020.
+Registration for Late French Immersion occurs online from January 25 – 29, 2021.
 Families who register during registration week will have priority for placement.

 Late French Immersion is available at the following schools: